-AREA DETAIL L PROCEDURE Role a.
+AREA DETAIL PROCEDURE Role a.
 The incentive sub-committee will be regarded as a technical advisory committee Functions b.
-The e functions of the incentive sub-committee will include (but not be limited to): Discussion and endorsement of baseline and incentive FTE target setting Discussion and endorsement of the national provincial and municipal Incentive Model year-on-year (performanc assessment and the determination of incentive eligibility and allocations) Supporting the incentive planning process; review and endorsement of the EPWP Business Plan in line with th aims of the incentive for national, provincial and municipal spheres Endorsement of the national, provincial and municipal Incentive Agreement template Reviewing quarterly performance; discussion incentive implementation issues; and providing technical advice t unblock obstacles to implementation (discuss and ensure proposals for actions to mobilise capacity, funding training, communication, reporting, M&E requirements and/or implementation guidelines) Reviewing the monthly performance of Social Sector public bodies in terms of the EPWP Incentive, the fund drawn down and spending Requesting and endorsing EPWP incentive support.
-Membership e incentive sub-committee shall consist of representation (at the level of Director or above) by the followin keholders: Coordination Departments: The Department of Public Works and Infrastructure (lead); National Department of Social Development (Special Projects Office will chair); National and Provincial Treasury; SALGA National Sector Departments of Health; Education; Social Development; Sport and Recreation; Police (Civilia Secretariat).
-Where available - Provincial Departments of Health; Education; Social Development; Sport and Recreation; Polic (Civilian Secretariat) and municipalities that are eligible for the EPWP Integrated Grant.
-Operating d.
-Ope erating Procedures Procedures The committee will adhere to government legislation and policy guidelines which are relevant to enable it t execute its work Quarterly meetings will be scheduled and will be held on agreed dates and times These committees will meet quarterly in order to deal with any issues dealing with the early implementation of the incentive.
-Incentive issues that need to feed back up into the National Steering Committee will be communicated through the two coordinating departments: the Department of Public Works and Infrastructurand the National Department of Social Development.
-Secretariat e Department of Public Works and Infrastructure would act as the Secretariat.
-The necessary capacity would beloyed.
+The functions of the incentive sub-committee will include (but not be limited to): Discussion and endorsement of baseline and incentive FTE target setting Discussion and endorsement of the national provincial and municipal Incentive Model year-on-year (performance assessment and the determination of incentive eligibility and allocations) Supporting the incentive planning process; review and endorsement of the EPWP Business Plan in line with the aims of the incentive for national, provincial and municipal spheres Endorsement of the national, provincial and municipal Incentive Agreement template Reviewing quarterly performance; discussion incentive implementation issues; and providing technical advice to unblock obstacles to implementation (discuss and ensure proposals for actions to mobilise capacity, funding, training, communication, reporting, M&E requirements and/or implementation guidelines) Reviewing the monthly performance of Social Sector public bodies in terms of the EPWP Incentive, the funds drawn down and spending Requesting and endorsing EPWP incentive support.

+AREA DETAIL PROCEDURE Membership c.
+The incentive sub-committee shall consist of representation (at the level of Director or above) by the following stakeholders: Coordination Departments: The DPWI (lead); National Department of Social Development (Special Projects Office will chair); National and Provincial Treasury; SALGA National Sector Departments of Health; Education; Social Development; Sport and Recreation; Police (Civilian Secretariat).
+Where available - Provincial Departments of Health; Education; Social Development; Sport and Recreation; Police (Civilian Secretariat) and municipalities that are eligible for the EPWP Integrated Grant.
+Operating Procedures d.
+Operating Procedures The committee will adhere to government legislation and policy guidelines which are relevant to enable it to execute its work Quarterly meetings will be scheduled and will be held on agreed dates and times These committees will meet quarterly in order to deal with any issues dealing with the early implementation of the incentive.
+Incentive issues that need to feed back up into the National Steering Committee will be communicated through the two coordinating departments: the DPWI and the National Department of Social Development.
+Secretariat e.
+The DPWI would act as the Secretariat.
+The necessary capacity would be deployed.
+Funding f.
+The activities will be funded by the DPWI.